 CHALLENGES

 - Taking on too much debt.
 IAP’s original plan was to borrow money and have the income from rental units cover the payments.
-“The problems with that plan are that sometimes people don’t pay their rent, insurance has dramatically increased since purchase of some of these homes and taxes must be accounted for,” Rogers said.
-“In practice, the rents seldom pay for the mortgage, and they do nothing to cover the upkeep, taxes and insurance.
+“The problems with that plan are that sometimes people don’t pay their rent, insurance has dramatically increased since purchase of some of these homes, and taxes must be accounted for,” Rogers said.
+“In practice, the rent seldom pays for the mortgage, and it does nothing to cover the upkeep, taxes and insurance.
 IAP must fundraise $13,000 per year to cover all of the expenses.
 Since I’ve taken over IAP, we have reduced our debt by $142,000.”

 - Constant fundraising.
 “The biggest challenge is the constant need to fundraise,” says Rogers.
 That coupled with an aging donor base is the greatest concern for me.”